 Our Blog & Product Reviews

 We get quite a lot of calls from Farmers looking to install CCTV.
 Farm CCTV systems are unique in terms of what they need to do and the equipment required.
 We understand what's involved better than most because we grew up in rural Lincolnshire, worked on farms all those years ago and are based on a farm in Buckinghamshire.
 We use it as our proving ground to test new products and develop ideas.
-In general farms tend to be spread over large areas, it's not like a shop where people walk in through a small opening or a petrol station where you know exactly where someone is going to be when they fill up their car.
+In general, farms tend to be spread over large areas, it's not like a shop where people walk in through a small opening or a petrol station where you know exactly where someone is going to be when they fill up their car.

 When someone calls us up we use internet mapping to look at their site.
 We don't need to have a street view, all we are interested in is seeing the aerial view so we know what distances are involved.
 We can take accurate measurements from the aerial images.
 Talking through which specific areas concern you or what you are trying to achieve we can start to make suggestions regarding camera choice and location.
-We know how CCTV works best, long thin tunnels of vision are much better than wide arcs of coverage for instance if you want to capture detail over a lager area.
+We know how CCTV works best, long thin tunnels of vision are much better than wide arcs of coverage for instance if you want to capture detail over a larger area.
 We are very good at reading between the lines and understanding what a less than perfect image might be showing us in terms of the farm layout.

 Good CCTV doesn't have to be complicated, I'm a big fan of the fag packet solution, the problem is you need a thorough understanding of the basic principles.
-We can use the strengths of CCTV whilst working within the limitations of building / site layout.
+We can use the strengths of CCTV whilst working within the limitations of building/site layout.
 There's no point in creating additional installation work if we can avoid it by clever camera location and longer range cameras.
 Although a farm might cover a large area are usually pinch points we can exploit through which someone has to pass to gain entry.
 Often the driveway into a farm provides a perfect opportunity to identify vehicles or people for instance.

 8 February 2016